 - A Quebec skilled worker applicant who holds a CSQ and is working in a job under the Canada-Quebec Accord

 - The TFW is either physically present in Canada or intends to be physically present in Canada.
 Of course, they must present enough documentation to verify this criterion.

 Sometimes the TFW holds an open work permit under programs such as BOWP or PGWP.
-Thus, the spouse or common-law partner qualifies for IMP C41 only if the TFW is currently working under NOC 0, A, or B. Unfortunately, IRCC refuses those applications that the principal applicant is not working in Canada or their work is NOC C or D.
+Thus, the spouse or common-law partner qualifies for IMP C41 only if the TFW works under NOC 0, A, or B. Unfortunately, IRCC refuses those applications that the principal applicant is not working in Canada, or their work is NOC C or D.